Welcome to Dravida dasa's Padma Productions!

 a reading of chapters 46-90 of the Bhagavatam.
 Highlights

-include Uddhava's visit to Vrndavana, Srimati Radharani's "Song to
+visit to Vrndavana, Srimati Radharani's "Song

-Rajasuya sacrifice, and the prayers of the personified Vedas.
+prayers of the personified

 One

-60- and five 90-min. cassettes bound in a sturdy vinyl album: $30.00
+60- and five 90-min. audiocassettes bound in a sturdy vinyl album: $30.00

 12. Siksastaka,

-Upadesamrta, and Isopanisad Click here to listen to audio
+Upadesamrta, and Isopanisad listen to audio

 clip